uspki/policies/certificate-policy.md

 - All authentication credentials for any account or trusted role on a Certificate Systems shall be changed whenever authorization to access the account is changed or revoked
 - All system accounts and trusted role accounts shall have be configured to lockout access after five (5) failed access attempts
 - There shall be an automated mechanism to process logged system activity and alert personnel, using notices provided to multiple destinations, of possible Critical Security Events
+- A policy that requires trusted roles to log out of or lock workstations when no longer in use
+- A procedure to configure workstations with inactivity time-outs to log off a trusted role account or lock the workstation after a set time of inactivity

 #### 6.6.3 Life cycle security controls
 The security management controls for all CAs and Certificate System Components listed below shall be implemented: